 What am I going to tell you about the Golden Gate?
 It is the quintessential symbol of this city.
 The bridge connects San Francisco with the peninsula to the north, where Sausalito and Santa Rosa meet.

-It was inaugurated approximately 80 years ago, and since then, it has been one of the symbols of this city.
+It was inaugurated approximately 80 years ago and has been one of the city’s symbols since then.

-It measures 1.7 miles long and is known for having been the most outstanding engineering work of its time and also been the bridge from which the most people have committed suicide in San Francisco.
+It measures 1.7 miles long and is known for having been the most outstanding engineering work of its time and also being the bridge from which most people have committed suicide in San Francisco.

 Rent a bike to tour San Francisco and cross the Golden Gate.

-The Golden Gate Bridge is easy to get to as it forms part of Interstate 101, and if you follow the signs to Sausalito, you can’t miss it.
+The Golden Gate Bridge is easy to reach as it forms part of Interstate 101.
+If you follow the signs to Sausalito, you can’t miss it.